 The iPod Touch Batteries can be replaced

-iPod Touch batteries can be replaced, even if Apple them not to be!
+iPod Touch batteries can be replaced, even if Apple designed them not to be!

 So it has to be a real point of consternation to Apple that there are clever people like me who have the soldering skills to work around their obstacles and take care of these things.

-The Touch 2nd and 3rd Gen uses a thin ribbon connection that has its terminator s soldered down to the logic board directly.
+The Touch 2nd, 3rd and 4th Gen models use a thin ribbon connection that has its terminators soldered down to the logic board directly.
 It requires a really high temperature soldering pencil to desolder the connection.
 Apple's sub-contractor that manufactures the iPod, FoxConn uses a different solder alloy for that connection than they use anywhere else.
-The battery for the 2nd or 3rd Gen is a $19 part and labor is my standard $60 labor rate for a Touch so it's a $79 repair.
+It won't melt at a temperature lower than 910 degrees.

 http://www.isickbay.com/call--1-877-IPOD-PRO/recent_fixes/recent_fixes_13.shtml